EPCCed/2021-12-02_ARCHER2-Intro-Package_Online/_episodes/04-submission.md

 > ## Underpopulation of nodes
 > You may often want to *underpopulate* nodes on ARCHER2 to access more memory or more memory
 > bandwidth per task.
-Can you state the `sbatch` options you would use to run `xthi`:
+Can you state the `sbatch` options you would use to run `xthi` on 4
+> nodes with 64 tasks per node?
 >
-> 1. On 4 nodes with 64 tasks per node?
-> 2. On 8 nodes with 2 tasks per node, 1 task per socket?
-> 3. On 4 nodes with 32 tasks per node, ensuring an even distribution across the 8 NUMA regions
-> on the node?
->
-> Once you have your answers run them in job scripts and check that the binding of tasks to
+> Once you have your answer run them in job script and check that the binding of tasks to
 > nodes and cores output by `xthi` is what you expect.
 >
 > > ## Solution
-> > 1. `--nodes=4 --ntasks-per-node=64`
-> > 2. `--nodes=8 --ntasks-per-node=2 --ntasks-per-socket=1`
-> > 3. `--nodes=4 --ntasks-per-node=32 --ntasks-per-socket=16 --cpus-per-task=4`
+> > The options you need are: `--nodes=4 --ntasks-per-node=64`.
 > {: .solution}
 {: .challenge}

 ### Hybrid MPI and OpenMP jobs